 "You give-and-take away.
 You give-and-take away.
-I heart will choose to say Blessed be your name."
+My heart will choose to say Blessed be your name."

 I didn't mean those words… not even close.
 But I sang them.
 So many tears.
 I lifted my hands and sang those stupid words.
 I didn't feel any different.
 The pain was fierce.
 Beyond crushing.
 In my panic I wanted those lyrics to change something.
 Eventually they would.
 I pulled back on the road and drove home.

 Three months previous, I had put a fan in the window.
 We didn't have central air and we wanted to keep her bedroom cool.
 Somehow, the fan had vibrated loose.
 It fell in her crib, landed on top of her, and made it so she couldn't breathe.
 Shelly was downstairs doing laundry, and came upstairs to check on her.
 When she got upstairs, Ava was gone.
 The terrifying things that Shelly saw that day… some of them she has only told me.